 Foreshadowing: This and this turns out to be so for this.
 All of this took place over the course of five years.
 Only Dan Shive, everybody...

-I Want My Fellow Student To Be Happy: Matt seems to understand quite clearly that Susan doesn't want to date him, and respects it.
+I Want My Beloved to Be Happy: Matt seems to understand quite clearly that Susan doesn't want to date him, and respects it.
 When he hears that she's never dated at all, he gives an earnest piece of advice to think on whether or not she'd regret not dating in High School.
 Even if it's not with him, he just wanted to make sure Susan would be okay.

 Alpha Bitch: Was portrayed like this early on, where her first appearance involved trying to get Nanase to sit with her at lunch so they could lure boys over to spend money on them, but then...